Ralph Mulford: Biography

 Mulford was retroactively declared the National Driving Champion for 1911 and 1918.
 He retired from racing on tracks after 1922, but continued to compete for several more years in hill climbs, and – at one time – held the record for both the Mount Washington and Pikes Peak climbs.

-Mulford died on October 23, 1973, in Worcester, Massachusetts.
+Mulford died on October 23, 1973 at a nursing home Worcester, Massachusetts, age 87.
 At the time of his death, he was the last surviving participant of the inaugural, 1911 Indianapolis 500.